majway27/hylandhockey_cli-gui/auth/AUTHENTICATION_README.md

 ## GUI Authentication Features

-### Dashboard Tab
+### Configuration Tab
-The dashboard includes an "Authentication" section with the following buttons:
+The configuration tab includes an "Authentication" section with the following buttons:

 - **Check Auth Status**: Verifies current authentication status without attempting to refresh
 - **Authenticate**: Initiates OAuth flow to obtain new credentials